RadoKyselak/Project-Mirador/README.md

 - Browser extension integration for on-page highlight-and-check functionality
 - API-first design for easy integration into apps, dashboards, and extensions

 Open Truth.
-Verified Data. - Project Mirador Powered by Stelthar API
+Verified Data. - Project Mirador Powered by Stelthar API (built and designed by Rado Kyselak)

 Notice: This product uses data from official U.S. government sources but is not endorsed or certified by the United States Government or any of its agencies.